 - Measure progress and adapt for success,

-It will also include worksheets, notes sections, deliverable templates and inserts to inspire the user to be creative.
-We expect to share the guide by late 2022.
+It includes worksheets, notes sections, deliverable templates and inserts to inspire the user to be creative.